 Is Anchor General Good for Auto Insurance?

-Anchor General Insurance Company is a San Diego, California-based insurance company that specializes in insuring high-risk drivers.
+Anchor General Insurance Company is a San Diego, California-based insurance company specializing in insuring high-risk drivers.

 If you’re a high-risk driver, then you may have stumbled upon Anchor General while searching for good car insurance in your area.
 Is Anchor General a good car insurance company?
 Keep reading to find out more in our Anchor General insurance review.